Siddharthkathuroju/Summerizer/README.md

 Technologies Used
 - **Frontend**: React and Next.js for a fast, modern, and responsive interface.
 - **Styling**: Tailwind CSS for a clean and customizable design.
 - **Backend**: API routes in Next.js to handle requests and communicate with the Gemini API.
+The text reading or extraction is done by the library pdfparse.
 - **Gemini API**: A powerful summarization API for generating summaries from textual content.

 ---